 Make a contribution today in your name or in honor of someone you love.

 Because of your generosity, a Black mother will have a safe labor and delivery, be supported postpartum, and have access to earn a living with the support of safe, trustworthy childcare.

-My company, Hello Seven Inc., has made an initial contribution of $50,000 to The Hello SevenFoundation.
 We invite you to donate whatever you can.
 Together, we can easily double that amount.

 We can’t wait around passively, hoping for systems to improve.

 We have to take matters into our hands and create change now.

 Yes!
 The Hello Seven Foundation is a non-profit organization.
 Our EIN number is 87-3248558.

 Yes, your donation to the Hello Seven Foundation is tax deductible.

 100%.
 At this time, Hello Seven Inc. is funding all of the administrative costs of running the organization.
 This means we are able to pass on 100% of funds from donors like you directly to the Black mothers we are here to serve.